-A room heater is a home appliance that heats up a small space.
-In winter, or in places where the temperature is unbearably cold, this heat producing machine provides focused and localised heat and makes the room temperature warm enough for us to work and sleep comfortably for hours.
+Room heaters are a home appliance that heats up a small space.
+In winter, or in places where the temperature is unbearably cold, this heat-producing machine provides focused and localized heat and makes the room temperature warm enough for us to work and sleep comfortably for hours.

 Room heaters are easy to use and once switched on they quickly make the room comfortably warm.
 These machines come in various sizes and styles and may have features like automatic oscillation and digital controls for better performance during operation.

 We decide to buy a room heater only when we feel that our room is too cold for living comfortably as it needs some kind of heating system.
 Raising the room temperature is our main goal and a room heater is the best choice we have.
 Before we actually buy one we try to figure out if the machine will be able to heat up the space we have.
 The cost of running the machine is also a concern for many of us.
 And the fact is that although a room heater is not so pricey yet convenient, it consumes electricity like a monster.
 Although room heaters are rated as 100% efficient if you consider power input and heat output, running a single unit can be pretty expensive.

 Therefore, before you bring home a room heater, consider the following features to ensure that you are getting the best value for money.